 10. Curried Sweet Potato Soup

 This simple curried sweet potato soup recipe can be prepared in about 20 minutes flat!
-It is adapted from Physicians Committee for Responsible Medicine.
+It is adapted from the Physicians Committee for Responsible Medicine.

 Made with red curry, sweet potatoes, chickpeas, baby spinach, onions, and spices, this recipe is warm and bursting with flavor.

-11. Bean Mix Soup
+11. Mexican Tortilla Soup

-This very simple yet substantial warm soup combines whole grain bulgur with assorted beans for a hearty main dish.
+This very simple yet substantial warm soup combines whole-grain bulgur with assorted beans for a hearty main dish.

 12. Lentil Sloppy Joe’s